 Please note that the security contacts should only be used for reporting undisclosed security vulnerabilities in Mojaloop projects and managing the process of fixing such vulnerabilities.
 We cannot accept regular bug reports or other security related queries at these addresses.
 All mail sent to these addresses that does not relate to an undisclosed security problem in an Mojaloop project will be ignored.

 NB.
 Security vulnerabilities should not be entered in a project's public bug tracker unless the necessary configuration is in place to limit access to the issue to only the reporter and the project security team.

+The contacts listed above are intended to be used until the formation of a formal Organization for Mojaloop.
+Once such an entity is formed, an alias such as security@mojaloop.io or a similar will be provided, which will replace the existing list.
+This will however, be communicated to the Community.

 Reporting Format